muratk5n/thirdwave/en/README.md

 ---

 To repeat, US sunshine states are CA, NV, UT, AZ, NM, CO.
-They clearly have of other resources too..
+They clearly have other resources too..
 And perhaps expertise around handling chemicals, storage, transport.

 Once US catches momentum it will be like nothing anyone has ever